krakenjs/file-resolver/README.md

 fileResolver
 ============

-Used in kraken based projects for resolving files given the locale , file name, and the file extension.
+Used in kraken based projects for resolving files given the locale ,source file name, and the file extension.